How Unemployment Affects Your Taxes

 Becoming unemployed changes almost everything about your tax situation – your total income, your withholding, and all the tax calculations based on those numbers.

 You may qualify for tax benefits for which you made too much money when you were working.
-You may need to have more income tax withheld, or less.
+You may need to have more or less income tax withheld.

 When your finances change, hopefully for the better, estimate them again.
 Money is usually tight when people are unemployed.